philcog/philcog.github.io/index.md

 ---
 layout: page
-title: About
+title: A conference in the philosophy of science
-description: a group blog on topics in philosophy of mind, perception and cognitive science.
+description: the conference's topics are mechanism and causation
-tags: [about, philcogsci, philosophy of mind, philosophy of perception, philosophy of cognitive science]
+tags: [about, conference, philosophy of science, mechanism, causation]
 image:
   feature: typewriter.jpg
 ---

-This is the website of the Mechanism and Causation conference.
+The Mechanism and Causation conference is about: Neque porro quisquam est qui dolorem ipsum quia dolor sit amet, consectetur, adipisci velit